shopware/shopware/changelog/_unreleased/2022-11-16-fix-typo-in-customer-scope-card.md

 ---
+issue: NEXT-24792
 title: Fix typo in customer scope config card
 ---
 # Administration
-* Move the letter f just a little to the left.
+* Changed label of `isCustomerBoundToSalesChannel` field to move the letter f a little to the left